arrowtype/type-x/README.md

 ![Type-X in use to apply font overrides to Wikipedia](design/typex-demo.gif)

+## Your data stays your own

+Type-X doesn’t require any kind of user account.
+There are no trackers, and it collects no data, even for analytics.
+No ads will ever be added.
+Your fonts stay on your computer, cached in your local browser.
+Much of the development was enabled by generous financial support from the Google Fonts team, because it is used to develop fonts commissioned by Google.

+Ultimately, this is a tool made by type designers and developers who wanted a good tool to test fonts on the web.
+It is shared freely because we have collaborators and colleagues who also find it useful.

 ## Why?

 Type designers spend countless hours creating type proofs and fake designs to test their fonts.
 This is a vital part of the type design process, but sometimes the best way to understand how a font works (and what needs fixing) is to experience it as a reader, not as a designer.